1 1/4 cup pickling vinegar 1/3 cup pickling or kosher salt 4 stalks Fresh Pickling Dill 6 Garlic Cloves, peeled

 Layer in a 4L jar or container (ideally an ice cream bucket!)

-4 stalks Fresh Pickling Dill, folded accordion style to fit
+4 stalks of fresh Pickling Dill, folded accordion style to fit (trim dill to remove large, woody stem and discard)

 6 Garlic Cloves, peeled